muratk5n/thirdwave/en/README.md

 ---

 Why not - Pakistan certainly needs energy..
-A developing country, why should they give up on their energy needs for a war "encouraged" by the West
+A developing country, why should they give up on their energy needs for a war partly "encouraged" by the West

 The Independent: "Pakistan’s prime minister Imran Khan has struck a deal to import natural gas from Russia – despite outcry over the